kristen-schneider/gwas-compress/README.md

 *if fastpfor128 or fastpfor256 codecs are passed in compression, need to install pyfastpfor first (see below)*<br>
 </p>1.
 Open config.ini file and fill out appropriate parameters under one of the options (local, fiji, mendel).<br>
 </p>2.
 In squish.py: <br>
---pass correct CONSTANTS (_the correct constants might be a tunable parameter, or i might fix values._)<br>
+-pass correct CONSTANTS (_the correct constants might be a tunable parameter, or i might fix values._)<br>
---pass the correct option for aruguments.<br>
+-pass the correct option for aruguments.<br>
 *both of these should be commandline arguments or part of config eventually. user should not have to enter squish script.*<br>

 # 2. To run decompression (query)
 </p>In query.py: <br>
---pass correct CONSTANTS (_the correct constants might be a tunable parameter, or i might fix values._)<br>
+-pass correct CONSTANTS (_the correct constants might be a tunable parameter, or i might fix values._)<br>
---pass the correct option for aruguments.<br>
+-pass the correct option for aruguments.<br>
 *both of these should be commandline arguments or part of config eventually. user should not have to enter squish script.*<br>

 ### CONFIG.INI (example)